CHAPTER 5: MEDICAL CARE INFORMATION

 Once again this year, we are most fortunate to be providing medical care from a family or pediatric physician.
 We believe that having doctors who are experienced in dealing with children is an obvious asset to any camp.

-We also believe that you, as a parent should be called for a significant medical event; for example if your child stays in the Health Centre for more then 24 hours for a specific health reason (not for lack of sleep), or if your child is in need of antibiotics; if we confirm your child has broken a bone, etc. Accordingly, IF YOU RECEIVE A CALL REGARDING A MEDICAL ISSUE DO NOT BE ALARMED.
+We also believe that you, as a parent should be called for a significant medical event.
+If your child stays in the Health Centre for more than 24 hours for a specific health reason (not for lack of sleep), if your child is in need of antibiotics, if we confirm your child has broken a bone, you will received a call from our camp doctor.
+Accordingly, IF YOU RECEIVE A CALL REGARDING A MEDICAL ISSUE DO NOT BE ALARMED.
 It is likely just a courtesy call.
 If in fact there is an emergency, we will leave a message indicating it is an emergency.
-It is quite time consuming for the doctor to call parents on such matters but we believe it is something that is necessary.
 In many cases we may just leave a message for you to advise you of the situation and no call back will be necessary.
 OTC meds, attending to scrapes, skin infections with prescription creams will are examples of non-significant medical events.

 If we contact you but do not hear back from you, we will of course proceed in the normal course in the best interest of your child, as determined by that physician.
 All medical issues are governed by the terms of our application and medical form and you can be assured that our health care staff will work hard to make Manitou a safe and healthy place for all concerned.

 SEND 3 HATS TO CAMP JUST IN CASE!
 The skin ‘remembers’ each time it is tanned and burned.
 Sun poisoning is a cumulative effect so we must make sure all campers and staff understands that wearing a hat is not just a request but also a RULE!
-At Manitou, we make every effort to ensure campers are wearing sun hats and putting on sun tan lotion all day.
-Find out from your child what type of hat he/she likes to wear.
-Also, please send sun tan lotion/sun block.
-We do supply lotion at activity areas and it is available at the Tuck Shop, but please send your child with sun block and tell your child you want them to come home with an EMPTY BOTTLE!
+At Manitou, we make every effort to ensure campers are wearing sun hats and putting on sunscreen all day.
+Find out from your child what type of hat they like to wear.
+Also, please send sunscreen.
+We do supply sunscreen at certain activity areas and it is available at the Tuck Shop, but please send your child with sunscreen and tell your child you want them to come home with an EMPTY BOTTLE!

 Please note that it is harmful to combine sun tan lotion with insect repellant.
 Accordingly, since most mosquitoes are out at dusk, we recommend the use of insect repellant starting after dinner.
 Our motto is sun tan lotion after breakfast and lunch and insect repellant after dinner.
 Always read the entire label before purchasing a product.
 Products commercially available in Canada vary in their DEET concentrations.
 If your child is under 12 years, it is recommended the Deet percentage is 10% or lower.
 For children 12 years of age and older, you can use a percentage of Deet up to 30%.
 Although sprays are easier to apply, they are also more likely to be inadvertently sprayed in the eye and also can be breathed in more readily.
 Therefore, lotions are always a better choice.